Skip to Main Content

 Dry Periods

-During times of dry weather, moisture from the soil is removed, causing the clay soils to shrink and pull away from your home’s foundation.
-This effect creates a void which allows for foundation movement and settlement.
-If your foundation isn’t supported properly, your home will begin to shift into the open space and cracks can begin to form.
+During times of dry weather, moisture from the soil is removed, causing the clay soil to shrink and pull away from your home’s foundation.
+This effect creates a void that allows for foundation movement and settlement.
+If your foundation isn’t supported properly, your home will begin to shift into an open space and cracks can begin to form.

 Snow Melt